CISF favours installation of body scanners at Indian airports

 He said the force has also established 'help desk counters' at all the 59 airports under its cover to facilitate senior citizens, needy passengers and women.

-"CISF personnel at help desk counters are helping passengers in their security related problems.
+"CISF personnel at help desk counters are helping passengers in their security-related problems.
 These counters are also helping women travellers in making a safe exit from the airport in taxis or otherwise," Singh said.
-PTI NES KIS .